Exam Results

 The Exmouth Community College year 13’s performance this Summer has been testament to their hard work, determination, and resilience; being the first cohort for 4 years to be awarded their grades in a normal way.

 88% of ECC UCAS applicants will be attending a university of their choice.
 75% of our university applicants achieved their first-choice university place, with 13% achieving their insurance choice.
-Students will be moving away to top universities across the country from Falmouth to Glasgow, studying courses from Medicine to Game Design.
+Students will be moving away to top universities across the country, from Falmouth to Glasgow, studying courses from Medicine to Game Design.

 We have seen a return to pre-pandemic grading standards, meaning the success of this cohort is even more impressive.

-We are exceptionally proud of all of our students' results but particular mentions to Alberta Sprague who will be going on to study Veterinary Science at Nottingham University, a real achievement in one of the most competitive university courses and Beth George who achieved stellar success with A*, A*, A across her A-levels in Art, Sociology and Philosophy.
+We are exceptionally proud of all of our students' results, but particular mentions to Alberta Sprague, who will be going on to study Veterinary Science at Nottingham University, a real achievement in one of the most competitive university courses, and Beth George, who achieved stellar success with A*, A*, A across her A-levels in Art, Sociology and Philosophy.
 Beth is focused on developing her Art portfolio in Exeter next year as a springboard to her next steps.
+We want to thank all the staff working with our Post 16 students who have been so supportive, creative and determined in enabling every learner to achieve their potential.